-The areas designated for construction activities under Alternative 2 would be similar to Alternative 1.
-Fewer projects would be developed in the MSA, but the area of new buildings and impervious surface would be comparable to Alternative 1; however, the amount of new impervious surface would be about one-half acre less under Alternative 2.
-Therefore, the expected impacts to biological resources would be the same as Alternative 1.
+The areas designated for construction activities under Alternative 2 are similar to Alternative 1.
+Fewer projects would be developed in the MSA, but the area of new buildings and impervious surface are comparable to Alternative 1; however, the amount of new impervious surface would be about one-half acre less under Alternative 2.
+Therefore, the expected impacts to biological resources are the same as Alternative 1.
 Alternative 2 would have no adverse effect on threatened or endangered species or their habitat.

-The areas designated for construction activities under Alternative 3 would be similar to those under Alternative 1.
-The area of new buildings under Alternative 3 would be comparable to Alternative 1; however, the total amount of new impervious surfaces under Alternative 3 would be approximately 1.6 acres less than Alternative 1 because of less construction in the MSA.
+The areas designated for construction activities under Alternative 3 are similar to those under Alternative 1.
+The area of new buildings under Alternative 3 is comparable to Alternative 1; however, the total amount of new impervious surfaces under Alternative 3 is approximately 1.6 acres less than Alternative 1 because of less construction in the MSA.
 Impacts to biological resources under Alternative 3 would be similar to impacts under Alternative 1.
 Alternative 3 would have no adverse effect on threatened or endangered species or their habitat.